-• Securities prices can be volatile.
+Securities prices can be volatile.
 The value of your investment may fall over time.
 Market value fluctuates in response to various factors.
-These can include stock market movements, purchases or sales of securities by the trust, government policies, litigation, and changes in interest rates, inflation, the financial condition of the securities' issuer or even perceptions of the issuer.
+These can include stock market movements. purchases or sales of securities by the trust, government policies, litigation, and changes in interest rates, inflation, the financial condition of the securities' issuer or even perceptions of the issuer.
 Changes in legal, political, regulatory, tax and economic conditions may cause fluctuations in markets and securities prices, which could negatively impact the value of the trust.
-Additionally, event such war, terrorism, natural and environmental disasters and the spread of infectious illnesses or other public health emergencies may adversely affect the economy, various markets and issuers.
-An outbreak of a novel form of coronavirus disease ("COVID-19") was first detected in December 2019 and rapidly spread around the globe leading the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020 and resulting in major disruptions to economies and markets around the world.
-The complete economic impacts of COVID-19 are not yet fully known.
-The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the trust and the trust's ability to achieve its investment objectives.
+Additionally, events such as war, terrorism, natural and environmental disasters and the spread of infectious illnesses or other public health emergencies may adversely affect the economy, various markets and issuers.
+For example, the ongoing conflicts in the Ukraine and Gaza, the outbreak of the coronavirus disease. and federal regulatory restrictions on U.S. corporate issuer investments in China and Russia have all recently affected issuers and markets.
+The complete economic impact of any such future event may be difficult or impossible to predict.
 Units of the trust are not deposits of any bank and are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.

-• Share prices or dividend rates on the securities in the trust may decline during the life of the trust.
-There is no guarantee that share prices of the securities in the trust will not decline and that the issuers of the securities will declare dividends in the future and, if declared, whether they will remain at current levels or increase over time.
+- Share prices or dividend rates on the securities in the trust may decline during the life of the trust.
+There is no guarantee that share prices of the securities in the trust will not decline and that the issuers of the securities will declare dividends in the future and, if declared, whether they will remain at current levels or increase over time. - The trust invests significantly in the financial sector.

-- The trust invests significantly in the consumer products sector.
-As a result, the factors that impact the consumer products sector will likely have a greater effect on this trust than on a more broadly diversified trust.
-General risks of companies in the consumer products sector include cyclicality of revenues and earnings, economic recession, currency fluctuations, changing consumer tastes, extensive competition, product liability litigation and increased government regulation.
-A weak economy and its effect on consumer spending would adversely affect companies in the consumer products sector. - The trust invests significantly in the financial sector.
 As a result, the factors that impact the financial sector will likely have a greater effect on this trust than on a more broadly diversified trust.
-Companies in the financial sector include banks, insurance companies and investment firms.
+Companies in the financial sector include banks, insurance companies

+- and investment firms.
 The profitability of companies in the financial sector is largely dependent upon the availability and cost of capital which may fluctuate significantly in response to changes in interest rates and general economic developments.
-Financial sector companies are especially subject to the adverse effects of economic recession. decreases in the availability of capital, volatile interest rates, portfolio concentrations in geographic markets and in commercial and residential real estate loans, and competition from new entrants in their fields of business. - The trust is concentrated in securities issued by European companies.
-As a result, political, economic or social developments in

-Europe may have a significant impact on the securities included in the trust.
-Furthermore, the European sovereign debt crisis and the related austerity measures in certain countries have had, and continue to have, a significant negative impact on the economies of certain European countries and their future economic outlooks.
+Financial sector companies are especially subject to the adverse effects of economic recession. decreases in the availability of capital, volatile interest rates, portfolio concentrations in geographic markets and in commercial and residential real estate loans, and competition from new entrants in their fields of business. - The trust invests significantly in the information technology sector.
+As a result, the factors that impact the information technology sector will likely have a greater effect on this trust than on a more broadly diversified trust.
+Companies involved in this sector must contend with rapid changes in technology, intense competition, government regulation and the rapid obsolescence of products and services.
+Furthermore, sector predictions may not materialize and the companies selected for the trust may not represent the entire sector and may not participate in the overall sector growth. - The trust is concentrated in securities issued by European companies.
+As a result, political, economic or social developments in Europe may have a significant impact on the securities included in the trust.
+Furthermore, the European sovereign debt crisis and the related austerity measures in certain countries have had, and continue to have, a significant negative impact on the